rmferraro/aws-naip-tile-server/README.md

 When a tile is requested, a spatial query is necessary to determine what geotiffs intersect the tile's geometry.
 In the current implementation, a parquet index file is bundled in the `src.data` module and used for this purpose.
 I chose this approach vs maintaining an index in a separate database of some sort - for simplicity's sake.
 I'm fairly confident a spatial query executed against a postgis table would complete quicker than the equivalent parquet query.
 So if/when the time comes to chase maximum performance - this is a good place to start...
 ### Inefficient AWS Lambda Usage
 For tiles that are already cached - calling the Lambda function seems inefficient; why not just fetch the tile from S3 directly?
 Particularly on cold starts - the extra latency (and Lambda $$$) is avoidable.

+## naip-inspector-ui
+I've whipped up a no-frills map ui to help debug/asses the tile api.
+To start it:
+`admin_cli naip-inspector-ui start-dev`

+This command is equivalent to:

+    cd naip-debugger-ui
+    npm install
+    npm run dev

+The default view will be zoomed out to view CONUS.
+Not much is happening (yet) - but you can at least see which states have NAIP coverage by year.
+To change years, simply pick another year from the dropdown.

+The map has a XYZ tile layer (pointing to the NAIPTileApi) - which its has min & max zooms set to match the Lambda configuration (i.e. template.yaml).
+So since my currently configured min zoom = 8, the NAIP tiles won't start loading until I zoom to level 8 or higher.
+When the NAIP tiles start loading, you will get a summary of tile loads (per zoom).
+You will also see the XYZ tile boundaries with coordinates.